nixer89/xrpl-services-generic-pay-button/README.md

-# xumm-generic-donate-button
+# xumm-generic-pay-button
-This is an donate button for XUMM which can be easily embedded into any website
+This is a pay button for XUMM which can be easily embedded into any website